mnkvsoft/ArgValidation/README.md

 ```
 ## Get started

-All checks begin with a reference to the static class Arg.
+All checks begin with a reference to the static class `Arg`.
 Then there are 2 ways:

 - Call the Validate method, which provides all the possible methods for validation the argument using a fluent API.